08xF1REWALL/Python/docs/Gray_Hat_py/02_Chapter.md

 # Debugging and Debugging Design
+Debuggers enable you to perform runtime tracing of a process,or dynamic analysis

-General purpse CPU Registers count 8
+## General purpse CPU Registers count 8
 - EAX register
 1. the accumulator register, is used for performing optimized instrictions in x86 instruction are set to move data.
 Most operation like add, subtract, and compare.
 As well more specialized operations like multiplication or devision can only occur within the EAX register.
 2. you can easily determine if a function call has failed or succeeded based on the value stored in the EAX register.